ibm-cloud-docs/power-iaas/modifying-instance.md

 Resizing is not immediately available after you deploy a virtual machine (VM).
 {: note}

-1. Go to the IBM console's **Storage volumes** tab and find your volume.
+1. Go to the IBM console's **Storage volumes** link in the left navigation pane and find your volume.

 2. Click the **Edit** icon to the right of your storage volume.